kitsu/JobLogger/README.md

 ## Getting Started

-To run this you will *may* need to re-create the `wwwroot/lib` and `wwwroot/scripts` directories.
-Bower should then be able to populate the lib directory.
-The scripts directory will populate when the Typescript code is built (which is configured in gulpfile.js to happen on project build).

 This project was created using Visual Studio Community 2015 on Windows 10.
 Additional configuration may be required on other platforms/IDEs.